belzecue/snopek-games_sg-physics-2d/README.md

 If the result of a math operation will produce a number outside the range of values that we can represent, that's called an "overflow".

-If an overflow happens, you're not going to the result you're looking for.
+If an overflow happens, you're not going to the result you're looking for, or your game may even crash.

-**To prevent overflow, any `SGFixedVector2` shouldn't have an X or Y component outside the range `-1966080000` to `1966080000` (which is `-30000` to `30000` in "real world" numbers)!**
+**To prevent overflow, any `SGFixedVector2` shouldn't have an X or Y component outside the range `-1966080000` to `1966080000` (which is `-30000.0` to `30000.0` in "real world" numbers)!**

-Even though we can represent much bigger numbers, once you start performing any math on that vector, the physics engine will need to use intermediate numbers that are several times larger than the input you give it, which can lead to overflow - and things just not working.
+Even though we can represent much bigger numbers, once you start performing any math on that vector, the physics engine will need to use intermediate numbers that are several times larger than the input you gave it, which can lead to overflow - and things just not working.

 So, this means any 2D scene you create can only be up to 60,000 pixels by 60,000 pixels.
-This is fine for many games, but if you need to have bigger scenes, then, unfortunately, this physics engine won't work for you.
+This is fine for many games, but if you need to have bigger scenes, then, unfortunately, SG Physics 2D won't work for you.

 Collision objects and shapes
 ----------------------------